ahmedbham/dapr-java-storage-event-processor/README.md

 4. Create two Storage Account Queues, named "dapr-batch-queue" and "dapr-output-queue" in the same Storage Account.

-5. Using Azure Portal, create an "Event" for the Storage Account, with the following settings:
+5. Using Azure Portal, create an "Event" for the Storage Account:

         a.
 Name: <Anything>
         b.
 System Topic Name: <Anything>
         c.
 Event Types: "Blob Created"